 WINOLDAP caused a general protection fault in module USER.EXE at 0004:00001d43.

-- Verify no conflicts are present, if so, resolve those conflicts before continuing.
+- check if any conflicts are present, and if so, resolve those conflicts before continuing.

 Other Winoldap or Winoa386.mod errors